Glossary

 Messages disseminated in order to influence the attitudes and actions of individuals or organisations in favour of the originator.
 Propaganda can be weaponised and is often based on disinformation and misleading information when used in psychological warfare.

-Within information influence, a number of different techniques are used to influence people’s decisions.
+Within information influence, a number of different techniques are used to sway people’s decisions.
 The techniques can be divided into six groups:

 • Misleading and deceptive identities